chinzhengjie/ZJ_Portfolio/Tennis Project/README.md

 <img src="images/7.%20Rank%20Top%2010%20Match%20Wins%20againt%20Rank%20Top%2010.png" width="1000" height="665">
 </p>

-Their match wins against top 10 ranked players in the grandslams are phenomenal.
+Their match wins against top 10 ranked players in the grandslams are phenomenal as well.
 Federer, Nadal and Djokovic have 59, 47 and 46 wins respectively and the next player who comes closest to this is Andy Murray, who has 19 wins.
 19 might seem much less impressive but Murray is actually an incredible player as well who has won 3 grandslams.
 This simply reiterates the dominance of the Big 3 and shows how they really are in a league of their own.

 <br/>
 <br/>